Thursday, February, 2, 2023

 Nomination and Selection Process

-Details for when nominations will open and close will be provided at a later date.
+Nominations open each spring.
 The public is encouraged to submit nominations for the Governor’s Arts Awards once the nominations are open.
 Once the nominations are submitted, a panel of judges, many of whom possess a deep knowledge of Mississippi’s visual and performing arts, select several of those nominated to receive a Governor’s Arts Award.

 PAST AWARDEES